idvorkin/idvorkin.github.io/_posts/2015-11-28-essentialism.md

 * Mix up your routines - each day different?
 * Tackle your routines one by one - it's hard, use grandmother mind.

-### 19) Focus: What's important now? &#x2610;
+### 19) Focus: What's important now?
+Be present. &#x2611;
-* Now - be present.
+* There is only now - be present.
 * Lose vs Beaten:
     * Beaten - external factors outside your control (better competition/external forces)
     * Lose - Lost focus, didn't do the best you could given the situation.
-* Tune into what is important now
-* Enjoys the moment
-* There is only now
-* Multitasking vs MultiFocusing - can do two things at once (walk and chew gum), can't focus on two things at once.
 * Figure out what is important now
+    * List 1) What do I need to do know so I can sleep well tonight
+    * When stressed, ask what is important now.
 * Get the future out of your head
-* Prioritize
+    * List 2) What will I do  someday (get it out of your head so you don't stress or forget it).
+    * Gets open loops out of your head.
+* Prioritize: Work through lists in priority order
 * Pause and Refresh - a breath brings you back to the present instead of monkey mind.

 ### 20) Be: Summary  &#x2611;